OpenRiak/riak_kv/docs/QueryAPI.md

     }
 ```

-Building such optimisations into queries can add significant complications to application code, and extend greatly the complexity of testing that application code.
+This regular expression based query is not guaranteed to be quicker than using the filter and evaluation expressions in the previous example.
+Further, even if it does improve performance, building such optimisations into queries can add significant complications to application code, and add to the complexity of testing that application code.

 ### Example (1) - Inexact Match